surniaulula/wpsso/readme.txt

 **WPSSO uses your *existing* content for meta tags and Schema markup:**

-There's no need to manually enter / configure any additional settings or values, but if you want to, you can also customize just about anything and everything. ;-)
+There's no need to manually enter or configure any additional settings or custom values, but if you want to, you can also customize just about anything and everything. ;-)

 **WPSSO creates *complete* and *accurate* meta tags and Schema markup:**